Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map

 Finalist

 A person enrolled for a course which is sufficient to complete a qualification in that semester or year.
-A student enrolled in 2012 would only be a finalist if they were expecting to finish their qualification in 2012.
+A student enrolled in 2015 would be a finalist only if the course he or she was taking would complete the requirements of the programme in 2015.

 Final Examinations